fadlurrohman/Bid-Budget-Optimization/README.md

-# Project 2 – Bid & Budget Optimization Across Channels
+# Bid & Budget Optimization Across Channels

 This project simulates a portfolio of campaigns across channels with different bids and budgets.
 We: